 This is a medical-grade chemical peel, intended to treat a variety of skin conditions including fine lines, wrinkles, uneven skin texture or tone, freckles or age spots and even sagging skin.
 It can also assist in the removal of precancerous cells resulting from UV exposure.
 With regular treatment every four to six weeks and home care in the interim; the VI Peel can help to reverse the effects of sun damage.

 PRP harnesses the power of the human body to heal itself naturally.
 Widely used in sports medicine, PRP is emerging as an effective treatment that repairs and strengthens skin, regenerating tissue and boosting collagen production to turn back the clock on sun damage.
 And it’s all made possible by using components made by the body.
 Platelets and plasma from the blood are reintroduced into problem areas, where they stimulate the skin to heal and rejuvenate itself.

 The Dermalpen treatment, like PRP, uses the body’s innate healing capacity to achieve its goal.
 The effect is similar to that of fractional laser sun damage treatment, but rather than lasers it uses microneedles to pierce the skin and prompt the body to action.
 Dermalpen treatments can improve not just the appearance of sun-damaged skin but also scars, smoker’s lines and even acne.

-At Biscayne Wellness Center, we know that a little sun goes a long way, and we offer a full range of treatments to reduce the effects of too much fun in the sun.
+At Biscayne Dental & Facial Aesthetics, we know that a little sun goes a long way, and we offer a full range of treatments to reduce the effects of too much fun in the sun.
 If you have sun-damaged skin, or you’re concerned about the effects too much UV exposure, contact us today or visit us at our location on Biscayne Blvd. in Miami, FL.